 - FROM clause

 - WHERE clause

 - GROUP BY (or implicit GROUP BY)

 - HAVING clause

+- ORDER BY clause

+- Result offset clause

+- Fetch first clause

 - SELECT clause

 The result of a SelectExpression is always a table.

 When a query does not have a FROM clause (when you are constructing a value, not getting data out of a table), you use a VALUES expression, not a SelectExpression.
 For example: